 The London School of Economics’ Social Policy department defines Social Policy as: “an interdisciplinary and applied subject concerned with the analysis of societies' responses to social need”.
-Harvard University as "[the] public policy and practice in the areas of health care, human services, criminal justice, inequality, education, and labour".
+Harvard University defines it as "[the] public policy and practice in the areas of health care, human services, criminal justice, inequality, education, and labour".
 The broadness of the subject area means that items on social policy history are scattered across the geographically arranged collections.
 We do have worldwide holdings on all aspects of social policy, but particular strengths in the UK, North America and Western Europe.
-Our resources i.e. books, reports and academic journals cover social work, social policy administration, comparative research and research into international institutions plus policy-making processes and practice, governance and management including delivery and use.
+Our resources i.e. books, reports and academic journals cover social work, social policy administration, comparative research, and research into international institutions, plus policy-making processes and practice, governance and management including delivery and use.

 A selection will be listed here and a wider range of material relevant for this field of research can be browsed on the catalogue.
 Useful search terms are listed below.
 Do also check out our guide for UK parliamentary sources as that kind of material would be essential for research into social policy.